Lion (OTCMKTS:LIOPF) Sets New 52-Week High at $17.55

-Separately, Zacks Investment Research upgraded shares of Lion from a “hold” rating to a “buy” rating and set a $20.00 price objective for the company in a research note on Thursday, July 8th.
+Separately, Zacks Investment Research upgraded shares of Lion from a “hold” rating to a “buy” rating and set a $20.00 target price for the company in a research report on Thursday.

 Lion Company Profile (OTCMKTS:LIOPF)